akhilbrucelee066/WhatThePrompt-codebase/README.md

 Letters,
 resumes), etc..

--> It can even more sub-sectioned into tech stack or streams in sections.
+- It can even more sub-sectioned into tech stack or streams in sections.

--> It is a reddit like interface of forums where share prompts in sub-reddit like prompt segments.
+- It is a reddit like interface of forums where share prompts in sub-reddit like prompt segments.

--> Anybody with an account can share a prompt with example of its function or description.
+- Anybody with an account can share a prompt with example of its function or description.

--> People can comment \ upvote \ downvote \ share \ like eachother as interaction.
+- People can comment \ upvote \ downvote \ share \ like eachother as interaction.

--> Design inspiration:
+- Design inspiration:
 Reddit functionality + Wikipedia community + Food recipe simplicity + Twitter's agility & Interactability

--> Django, MySQL, Vercel, Git, Bootstrap & F-nd langs, Figma, etc..
+-> Tech: Django, MySQL, Vercel, Git, Bootstrap & F-nd langs, Figma, etc..